 Once we look at other Biblical characters we see they all come home when it is time for them to come home.
 They all are enlightened when it is time for them to be enlightened.
-Saul was named Paul and was struck blind for three days, but when it was time for him to hear the voice and see clearly that Jesus/ Yeshua was the Messiah, the Father sent a man to lay hands on him and appoint him as an apostle.
+Sha’ul, was struck blind for three days, but when it was time for him to hear the voice and see clearly that Jesus/ Yeshua was the Messiah, the Father sent a man to lay hands on him and appoint him as an apostle.

 “Among these are Hymenaeus and Alexander, whom I have handed over to Satan, so that they will be taught not to blaspheme.”
 1st Timothy 1:20.

 This was the formula for those who had come into the Covenant and obviously had some things to work out.